fchoi0505/School_District_Analysis/README.md

 ### Analysis of Outcomes

+#### District Summary
 The district summary for the math, reading, and overall passing percentages were minorly affected by removing the Thomas High School's ninth grader math and reading scores.
-After score removal, the district summary math and reading percentages rose by approximately 0.1% while the overall passing percentage rose by approximately 0.2%.
-Since it was only one grade level from one school that was removed from the data set, the overall district summary was not significantly impacted but more focused school summary tables created from the dataset reflect the dataset modifications more clearly.
+After score removal, the district summary math and reading percentages lowered by approximately 0.1% while the overall passing percentage rose by approximately 0.2%.
+Since it was only one grade level from one school that was removed from the data set, the overall district summary was not significantly impacted but more focused school summary tables created from the dataset reflect the dataset modifications.

-#### Updated District Summary
+##### Updated District Summary
 ![](images/district_summary.png)

+#### School Summary

-The school summary row for Thomas High School was updated to reflect higher math, reading, and overall passing percentages when the ninth grader scores were removed.
-The math passing percentage rose from 66.9% to 93.2%; the reading passing percentage rose from 69.7% to 97.0%; and the overall passing percentage rose from 65.1% to 90.1%
+The school summary row for Thomas High School was updated to reflect lower math, reading, and overall passing percentages when the ninth grader scores were removed.
+When the ninth grade scores were removed, the passing percentages for math, reading, and overall need to be re-calculated to include only tenth through twelfth graders in the student count.
+Before the student count for the percentage calculations was modified, significantly lower passing percentages could be seen.
+Once the Thomas High School student count was modified to only reflect the tenth through twelfth graders since the ninth grader scores were removed, the school passing percentages were minorly lowered from when the ninth graders scores and counts were previously included.

-#### Updated School Summary
+##### Updated School Summary
 ![](images/school_summary.png)

-By removing the ninth grader's math and reading scores and updating the student count for passing percentage calculations to only include tenth through twefth graders, the overall passing percentage for Thomas High School rose.
-Because the ninth graders' math and reading passing percentages were low, their scores were dropping the school's passing percentages when they were included in the total school's statistics.

-When Thomas High School's math, reading, and overall percentages were re-calculated after removing the ninth graders' scores, Thomas High School became a Top 5 school in the district.

 ### Additional Results with Dataset Modification